alipala/language-tutor/README.md

 ## Railway.app Deployment Guide

-This application is configured for easy deployment on Railway.app.
+This application is configured for easy deployment on Railway.app with optimized settings for reliable production performance.

 ### Prerequisites